When filing for a

 On the other hand, an

-uncontested divorce is one in which the couple is willing to make an agreement that
+uncontested divorce is one in which the couple is willing to make an agreement that is fair

-are involved and you will be required to interact still on a fairly regular basis.
+and you will be required to interact still on a fairly regular basis.

 Whichever situation you are in, with the help of an experienced family